magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 On our last day, at the airport, Clara at the check-in desk treated my friends with cold professionalism, yet when she turned to my Eastford passport, her tone sharpened.
 She demanded proof of my visa with such severity that I fumbled like a schoolboy caught unprepared.

-Afterwards she leaned in, eyes fierce beneath her immaculate make-up, and said in Cantonese: “Be clever out there, Eastford boy.”
+Afterwards she leaned in, eyes fierce beneath her immaculate make-up, and said in Eastfordian: “Be clever out there, Eastford boy.”
 Whether rebuke or encouragement, I could not tell.

 My friends asked if something was wrong.
 I smiled faintly.
 “This is just how we speak to each other here.”